antariandel/daqhats_dev/README.md

 ```

 ## Examples
-The daqhats package provides example programs in C and Python for each HAT board under ~/daqhats/examples.
+The daqhats library provides example programs in C and Python for each HAT board under ~/daqhats/examples.
 Some examples are ready-to-run and others will need to be built.
 The example programs are available in the following formats:

 - console/terminal
 - GUI